techsenger/tabpanepro/README.md

 sourceTabPane.setTabDragPredicate(...);
 // Optionally, provide a handler that's called when dragging starts: sourceTabPane.setTabDragHandler(...);
+// Optionally, provide a handler that's called when the drag operation ends: sourceTabPane.setTabDropHandler(...);
 // Provide the view of the tab being dragged — it will be shown in a popup: var sourceSkin = (TabPaneProSkin) sourceTabPane.getSkin();
 sourceSkin.setTabDragContentFactory(...);